The relay mesh fans out a room's three channels: state, input, and event.

 Construct

-player and subscribes to inputs from all of them on a single callback.
+to every player.
+It subscribes to inputs from all players on a single

 Construct

 Games with a playerId.
-It publishes input up to the
+The player publishes input to

-playerId throws — only players carry the from identity the wire format
+a playerId throws.
+Only players carry the from identity that the wire

 The from header — fan-in without N subscriptions

-Every player publishes input to the same track (game/<room>/input), and
+Every player publishes input to the same track (game/<room>/input).
+The

-the relay fans every player’s frames to the authority.
-To tell senders apart
+relay fans every player’s frames to the authority.
+The SDK adds a small header

-the header entirely, because the source is always the room authority.
+state frames do not carry the header, because the source is always the room

 Tick rates

 Both state and input are tick-driven.
-You drive your own loop and callwrite once per tick; the modality does not run a clock for you.
-When you create
+You run your own loop and callwrite once per tick.
+The modality does not run a clock for you.
+When you

-the state publisher you can pass a tickHz hint:
+create the state publisher, you can pass a tickHz hint:

-tickHz is a hint — it informs the relay’s admission control and the
+tickHz is a hint.
+The relay’s admission control and the recorder use it.

 Latency budget

-A round trip of player input → server tick → state broadcast is dominated by the player→relay RTT plus the relay→player RTT — one MoQT group time each way.
-On the same continent as a relay POP this is typically 30–80 ms end to end; across continents it is RTT-bound.
-Datagram lanes add no retransmit or head-of-line blocking, so a single lost tick costs you one tick, not a stall.Architecture
+The player→relay RTT plus the relay→player RTT sets most of the round trip of player input → server tick → state broadcast.
+Each direction takes one MoQT group time.
+On the same continent as a relay POP, the round trip is typically 30–80 ms end to end.
+Across continents, the RTT sets the limit.
+Datagram lanes add no retransmit and no head-of-line blocking, so one lost tick costs one tick, not a stall.When to use it

 Use games when…